How to select the target Excel bitness

 #if Win64 then MsgBox "This is 64 bit Excel" #else MsgBox "This is 32 bit Excel" #end if

-Send this workbook to your customer and he informs you what message the workbook shows when he starts it on his computer.
+Send this workbook to your customer and he informs you what message the workbook shows when he starts it on their computer.

-Cross compiling is supported, so you may compile the EXE 64 bit from 32 bit Excel and vice versa.
+Cross compiling is supported, so you may compile a 64-bit EXE from 32-bit Excel and vice versa.